-Sanders, W. and Rivers, J., Cumulative and Residual Effects of Teachers on Future Student Academic Achievement (Research Progress Report) Knoxville TN: U of TN Value-Added Research and Assessment.
+Sanders, W. and Rivers, J., Cumulative and Residual Effects of Teachers on Future Student Academic Achievement (Research Progress Report) Knoxville TN: U of TN Value-Added Research and Assessment 1996.

-Fortunately, only about 2% of the professional teachers in most districts perform at the "unsatisfactory" level.
+Fortunately, only about 2% of the professional teachers in most districts perform at the

+"unsatisfactory" level.
 A slightly greater percentage of teachers are at the "needs improvement" level and in danger of dipping into an "unsatisfactory" rating.
-Other staff members are at the bottom of the proficient level and in danger of falling into needs improvement.
-The overall percentage of low-performing teachers or school clinicians is relatively small.
+The overall percentage of low-performing teachers is small.
 However, have you ever considered the financial, educational, and morale costs to your district of having even one PTS unsatisfactory teacher - a person you cannot supervise and evaluate to a level at which he/she meets the district standard (or a teacher who is perennially rated needs improvement).